Change that happens beneath the surface.

 Featured In A Mental Health Documentary

-I took part in a mental health documentary featuring former England goalkeeper Chris Kirkland.
-In this short clip, he briefly brings to mind a difficult childhood memory that had carried strong emotion for many years.
+I took part in a mental health documentary featuring former England footballer Chris Kirkland.
+In this short clip, he briefly brings to mind a difficult childhood memory that had carried strong emotion for many years and rates it 8 out of 10.
+When the camera returns moments later, he describes what has changed.

 See It In Practice